-Austin may be well known as a destination where you will probably focus on stuffing copious amounts of barbecued meats in your mouth, but believe it or not, the capital of Texas offers plenty for romantics to enjoy, too.
-From upscale movie theaters to paddle boats shaped like giant swans, here are the most romantic things to do in Austin for couples, honeymooners, and more.
+Austin may be well known as a food destination where you can eat tons of finger-licking BBQ, but believe it or not, the capital of Texas offers plenty for romantics to enjoy, too.
+From upscale movie theaters to paddle boats shaped like giant swans, here are the best things to do in Austin for couples, honeymooners, and more.

-The historic Paramount Theater is one of the few places in Austin where people feel obligated to dress well.
-The gloriously ornate decor just seems to demand it.
-The theater hosts everything from ballet to stand-up comedy.
-Whatever the event, it’s an ideal site for a special date.
+The historic Paramount Theater is one of the few places in Austin where people feel obligated to dress well—the gloriously ornate decor just seems to demand it.
+The theater hosts everything from ballet to stand-up comedy and whatever the event, it’s an ideal site for a special date.
 Opt for a balcony seat to make the night extra special.

 Go for a Swim and a Beer at Deep Eddy